 Paleochora to Sougia Hike in Crete, Greece

-Trekking from Paleochora to Sougia is a Greek adventure I’ll never forget.
+Trekking from Paleochora to Sougia is a walking adventure in Crete I’ll never forget.
 But not for good reasons.

 Paleochora to Sougia hike - Crete Greece - Simone Says GO! - Travel Blog